Help support the ongoing awesomeness of WOW

 exciting aspects, which we have achieved, is the addition of a functional 24/7

 self-service elevator!
-Yet to come is a sink for the bathroom, and dare we say air-conditioning?!
+Yet to come is an ADA approved accessible bathroom, and dare we say air-conditioning?!

-We have raised more than 3/4 of the total, but are not there yet!
-In order to make this possible, we urgently need your financial help!
+We are not there yet!
+In order to make this possible, we need your financial help!
 No

 donation is too small or too large, and any amount will help us ensure